Our flu vaccination booking form is now closed - but don't worry, you'll be able to get a flu vaccine later in the year.

 How quickly does the flu jab take effect?

 It can take between 2 to 3 weeks to become fully effective and be immunised from flu.

 Should I get vaccinated against winter flu every year?

 Yes, the virus that causes flu changes every year, so you should get vaccinated this year even if you had the flu vaccination last year.
 The flu vaccination this year also covers you against the H1N1 swine flu virus.

-I had the flu vaccination last year but still caught flu.
+I had the flu jab last year but still caught flu.
 Why?